HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/determineRequiredRole.md

-# How to determine which DX resource is missing a required role
+# How to identify missing DX resource roles

 ## Applies to